 Key RELiZORB® clinical accomplishments

 RELiZORB initially received de novo approval based on pre-clinical data.
 De novo approval was followed by published short and long-term clinical efficacy and safety data that expanded the RELiZORB label to include patients down to 5-years of age.1,2 CMS listed a unique B-Code and KOLs published a consensus statement supporting greater patient access to RELiZORB as standard of care for patients with cystic fibrosis on enteral feeding.
 In August 2023, the RELiZORB label was expanded to include pediatric patients as young as 2 years old and again in January 2025 to include patients as young as 1 year old.
+RELiZORB was cleared for use in neonates and infants in April 2025.

 Review our studies